prog-1/numeral-systems-ex02/README.md

 2. Write a program that converts a number in base 10 to a number in a given base B (`2 <= B <= 36`).

-   Write the following function: `func fromBase10(num int, toBase int) int`.
+   Write the following function: `func fromBase10(num int, toBase int) string`.
 Write tests for the function.

       Test examples: